pymupdf/PyMuPDF/docs/document.rst

   Starting with v1.17.0, a new page addressing mechanism for **EPUB files only** is supported.
 This document type is internally organized in chapters such that pages can most efficiently be found by their so-called "location".
 The location is a tuple *(chapter, pno)* consisting of the chapter number and the page number **in that chapter**.
 Both numbers are zero-based.

-  While it is still possible to locate a page via its (absoute) number, doing so may mean that the complete EPUB document must be layouted before the page can be addressed.
+  While it is still possible to locate a page via its (absolute) number, doing so may mean that the complete EPUB document must be laid out before the page can be addressed.
 This may have a significant performance impact if the document is very large.
 Using the page's *(chapter, pno)* prevents this from happening.

   To maintain a consistent API, PyMuPDF supports the page *location* syntax for **all file types** -- documents without this feature simply have just one chapter. :meth:`Document.load_page` and the equivalent index access now also support a *location* argument.